 In order to do things, the right way, it is essential to keep track of all passwords and still not reveal them in any manner whatsoever.
-This is where password manager software come in.
-A password manager helps to remember all your credentials and keeps them safe in a vault-like software.
+This is where password-manager software comes in.
+A password manager helps to remember all your credentials and keeps them safe in vault-like software.
 Thus, all your passwords are protected and safe from hacks.

 List of Best Password Managers

-The only con of LastPass is that it does not allow an interface for Opera and Internet Explorer browser.
-Also, some of the latest data types are rather complex for the layman.
+The only con of LastPass is that it does not allow an interface for Opera and Internet Explorer browsers.
+Also, some of the latest data types are rather complex for laymen.
 Overall, the software is apt for storing a vast number of passwords.
 The premium pack starts at a price of $24 per year.

-KeePass is an open-source password manager and completely free for use.
+KeePass is an open-source password manager and is completely free for use.
 It stores all your passwords and information locally without uploading them to the cloud.
-The storage is open-source and fully-encrypted.
+The storage is open-source and fully encrypted.
 KeePass is best known for Windows, but it is also available for Mac and Linux.
-Open source and encryption make it one of the most robust and secure managers with added features of multi-user support, flexible password generator and numerous plugins for easy usability.
-For average user, this password manager may seem a bit complex to use at first, but for technical experts, this is the perfect password manager for daily use.
+Open source and encryption make it one of the most robust and secure managers with added features of multi-user support, flexible password generator, and numerous plugins for easy usability.
+For the average user, this password manager may seem a bit complex to use at first, but for technical experts, this is the perfect password manager for daily use.

 KeePass does not support form-filling, and the available plug-ins are not completely safe.
 Also, passwords need to be entered manually as opposed to other managers who offer automatic password filling options.

 The streamlined interface of DashLane sets it apart from another password manager in its class.
-It is simple, intuitive and comes packed with two-factor authentication, automatic logins.
-It stores passwords locally and allows users to import or export credentials with merely few clicks.
-It also provides a digital wallet that enables users to store debit card, credit card, and other payment-related details securely.
+It is simple, intuitive, and comes packed with two-factor authentication, automatic logins.
+It stores passwords locally and allows users to import or export credentials with merely a few clicks.
+It also provides a digital wallet that enables users to store debit cards, credit cards, and other payment-related details securely.
 It can be used on iOS, Windows, Android, Linux, Mac.
 While users can store an unlimited number of passwords in the password vault, this feature is limited to a single device only.

 4. True Key

 Blur is a one-in-all kind of product that manages passwords, stores payment information as well as other extra features.
 There is a free version available while the paid version is available at a base price of $39 per year.
-The software offers both local as well as cloud-storage, the user has the option to choose either one.
-Other added features of Blur password manager are autofill, password capture and password generator.
-The way Blur protects user identity while storing credit card information is what sets it class apart from other password managers and makes it go beyond them.
+The software offers both local as well as cloud storage, the user has the option to choose either one.
+Other added features of the Blur password manager are autofill, password capture, and password generator.
+The way Blur protects user identity while storing credit card information is what sets its class apart from other password managers and makes it go beyond them.

-Users are allowed to create one-use credit card number without actually using the real one.
-Blur even provides the option of creating a virtual phone number which can be shared with others in case you prefer keeping your cell number private.
+Users are allowed to create a one-use credit card number without actually using the real one.
+Blur even provides the option of creating a virtual phone number that can be shared with others in case you prefer keeping your cell number private.

 To avoid bulk software, it does not allow users to create a PIN for quick access which can be time-taking for some users.
-Specifically those without a fingerprint sensor or facial recognition device, they would simply have to enter the master password every time they log in.
+Specifically, those without a fingerprint sensor or facial recognition device would simply have to enter the master password every time they log in.